 In addition, we have received, and may in the future receive, inquiries from state insurance regulators regarding our marketing and business practices.
 We typically respond by explaining how we believe we are in compliance with relevant regulations or may modify our practices in connection with the inquiry.
-Any modification of our marketing or business practices in response to future regulatory inquiries could harm our business, operating results or financial condition.
+Although these inquiries have not resulted in any material harm to our business to date, any modification of our marketing or business practices in response to future regulatory inquiries could harm our business, operating results or financial condition.